Welcome to Dr Louise Tulloh & Dr Bronwyn Faulkner

-We have reached the difficult decision that maintaining our branch surgery at Olveston is no longer sustainable and will need to close on 1st April 2012.
+We reached the difficult decision that maintaining our branch surgery at Olveston was no longer sustainable and it closed on 1st April 2012.

 Practice Survey 2011 & Practice Ratings (benchmarking)

-Thank you to all our patients who took time during last year to complete a reply in the governments ongoing postal survey.
+Thank you to all our patients who took time during previous years to complete a reply in the governments ongoing postal survey.
+Your assessment of us can also be registered at NHS Choices.

 feel very positive about the outcome for the following reasons: